This page may contain compensated links. For more information read our disclosure policy here.

 And voila!
 This smoothie is absolutely delicious and has so many health benefits.

-So besides making delicious smoothies, how did the Breville Boss to Go Plus perform?
+The performance of the Breville Boss to Go Plus

-Well, I’m lucky to have a popular competitor machine to compare the Breville Boss to Go Plus against and I am extremely impressed with the performance of the Breville.
+Well, I’m lucky to have a popular competitor machine to compare the Breville Boss to Go Plus against (think Bullet) and I am extremely impressed with the performance of the Breville.

 The Breville Boss to Go is a surprisingly powerful machine and whips up a smoothie in under 10 seconds with absolutely no lumps, even when placing a whole frozen banana in it or ingredients like nuts or frozen berries.
 There’s nothing worse than drinking a smoothie, especially with a straw, and getting a gigantic chunk stuck or in your mouth or stuck in the straw.
 Now that’s not a ‘smoothie’, is it?